Post BIG flyers – large, visible, and un-cluttered

 Write on Your Car with Window Markers

-By using fluorescent window markers, you can use your car and cars belonging to friends to spread the word about the missing dog.
-Missing Pet Partnership recommends the NEOMarkers in a 1/2 inch broad tip and finds it best to use four colors to make it easier for viewers to read.
+By using fluorescent window markers, you can use your car, and cars belonging to friends, to spread the word about the missing dog.
+Using a broad tip marker and multiple colors can make it easier to read.
+One option is Liquid Chalk Markers.
 In addition to writing on the back window of the car, attach a photograph of the dog (facing outward) to the inside of the back window, or place the photograph in a clear sleeve and tape it to the outside of the window.

 Humane Traps